SeanShubin/documentation/videos/maintainability.md

     - Design by Contract, favor the caller, not the implementor
     - Easy to Test, sufficient isolation to test parts individually
 - Separate the parts you do control from the parts you don't

-# Context
-- We are talking about the code you are writing

 # Definitions
 - Referential Transparency